Category: Urban Planning, Neighborhood Visioning, Cultural Planning

 PROJECT LOCATION: South Los Angeles, CA

 The Paul Robeson Wellness Center is the project of Community Services Unlimited.
-It will be the first beyond organic market and cafe in South Los Angeles.
+It is the first beyond organic market and social enterprise cafe in South Los Angeles.

 Community Services Unlimited (CSU) envisions equitable, healthful, and sustainable communities that are self-reliant, inter-relating and where every individual has the support and resources needed to develop to their fullest capacity.